 All parameters that correspond to IETF CLUE information elements need to be periodically checked for accuracy and updated as needed.

-Addition of configuration parameters (number of displays, etc.) might be useful for descriptive or conformance purposes.
-More contributions are needed.

 {Contributor’s note: Contributions have previously been received on this issue.
 No need for describing the number of displays was identified.
 It is proposed to remove this item.
 The removal of the item would not prevent people submitting contributions identifying additional parameters.}

-Some parameters such as MaxMBPS may be already signalled (H.239, H.241).
-Parameter definitions need to be updated to indicate this.

 {Contributor’s note: Clause 7.1.2.7.1 indicates in the references methods for signalling the Max MBPS Alternate methods for signalling are also mentioned in the “reference” clause in many other parameters.
 The signalling method is also mentioned in Appendix I on the parameter signalling analysis.
 Therefore the Contributors believe that this item has been addressed and can be removed.}

-References to CLUE Data Model Schema will likely need to be replaced with a reference to the actual xml signaling RFC.
-The Data Model schema is informational, and not standards track.

 {Contributor’s note: The Data Model draft is now intended on being a standard track RFC and thus is a normative description of the CLUE XML.
 Therefore the references to the CLUE Data model can remain.
 The version number of the reference should be updated from v3 to v7.
 It is proposed to delete this living list item.}

-The Scene Switch Policy attribute has been removed from the CLUE framework due to the inclusion of the Multiple Content captures (MCC) concept.
-However it is still in the CLUE data model.
-This needs to be monitored.

 {Contributor’s note: This has now been removed from the CLUE data.model.
 This living list item can be deleted.}

-The "composed" and "switched" attribute have been removed from the CLUE framework due to the MCC concept.
-However it is still in the CLUE data model.
-This mismatch needs to be clarified.
-This needs to be monitored.

 {Contributor’s note: These have now been removed from the CLUE data model.
 This living list item can be deleted.}

 Draft new ITU-T H.TPS-AV